 For many years Head of the English Department at North Shore Teachers’ College and the Auckland College of Education, Tom founded the Children’s Literature Association of New Zealand and later became the first chair of the New Zealand Children’s Book Foundation, forerunner of Storylines.

-Manuscripts, with accompanying form and fee payment, must be postmarked no later than 31 October each year.
-The award winner is announced in March and the published book launched the following year.
+Manuscripts, with accompanying form, must be postmarked no later than 31 October each year.
+Fee payment must also be made online before this date.
+The award winner is announced the following April, and the published book launched the following year.